LambdaSharp/Chat/ReadMe.md

-# LambdaSharp - Create a Web Chat with API Gateway Websockets
+# LambdaSharp - Create a Web Chat with API Gateway WebSockets and ASP.NET Core Blazor WebAssembly

 [This sample requires the LambdaSharp CLI to deploy.](https://lambdasharp.net/)

 ## Overview

-This LambdaSharp module creates a web chat front-end and back-end using CloudFormation.
+This LambdaSharp module creates a web chat front-end using [ASP.NET Core Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started) and back-end using [API Gateway V2 WebSocket](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) as self-contained CloudFormation template.
 The front-end is served by an S3 bucket and secured by a CloudFront distribution.
-The back-end uses API Gateway Websockets to facilitate communication between clients.
-The assets for the front-end are uploaded from the `wwwroot` folder and copied to the S3 bucket during deployment.
+The front-end code is delivered as [WebAssembly](https://webassembly.org/) using ASP.NET Core Blazor.
+The back-end uses API Gateway V2 WebSocket to facilitate communication between clients.
+The code and assets for the front-end are built by `dotnet` and then copied to the S3 bucket during deployment.
 Afterwards, a CloudFront distribution is created to provide secure access over `https://` to the front-end.
-In addition, an API Gateway (v2) is deployed with two Lambda functions that handle websocket connections and message notifications.
+Finally, an API Gateway V2 WebSocket is deployed with two Lambda functions that handle WebSocket connections and message notifications.

+> **NOTE:** This LambdaSharp module requires .NET Core 3.1.201 and LambdaSharp.Tool 0.8, or later.

 ## Deploy Module